[overview]

 **Price Range**: 16-17 points

-**Overview**: Mega Charizard X is an incredible offensive powerhouse thanks to its fantastic STAB combination, Attack stat, and ability Tough Claws.
-It is capable as a setup speed-boosting sweeper with Dragon Dance and also a potent Wallbreaker with Swords Dance, increasing its value to a team in ability to both sweep and break its foes down.
-Additionally, its wonderful bulk, defensive typing, and access to Roost allow it to stay healthy throughout a game and give it a chance to break down bulkier foes with Toxic and Will-o-Wisp.
-While it is amazing at spreading punishment around its foes, Mega Charizard X requires support to maximize its potential.
-A crippling weakness to Stealth Rock, especially before mega evolution demands entry hazard removal support from teammates, and it still can find itself exiting the field early after accumulating too much residual damage from Flare Blitz recoil and foes holding Rocky Helmet.
+**Overview**: Mega Charizard X is an incredible offensive powerhouse thanks to its fantastic STAB combination, Attack stat, and ability, Tough Claws.
+It is capable as a Speed-boosting setup sweeper with Dragon Dance and a potent wallbreaker with Swords Dance.
+Additionally, its wonderful bulk, defensive typing, and access to Roost allow it to stay healthy throughout a game and give it a chance to break down bulkier foes with Toxic and Will-O-Wisp.
+However, Mega Charizard X requires support to maximize its potential.
+A crippling weakness to Stealth Rock — especially before Mega Evolving — demands entry hazard removal support from teammates, and it can find itself getting weakened quickly by accumulating too much damage from Flare Blitz recoil and foes holding Rocky Helmet.

 [strategy comments]